How Often Should Thyroid Levels Be Checked?

 T3 is only really requested when diagnosing or testing the severity of hyperthyroidism.

-High levels of T4 indicate an overactive thyroid and low levels of T4 indicate an underactive thyroid.
-However, the levels of T4 are often used in conjunction with presenting symptoms to identify a thyroid problem, rather than alone.
+Levels of T4 are often used in conjunction with presenting symptoms to identify a thyroid problem, rather than alone.

-If hypothyroidism is diagnosed, you will usually begin taking levothyroxine a synthetic, man-made version of the thyroid hormone thyroxine.
+If hypothyroidism (underactive) is diagnosed, you will usually begin taking levothyroxine a synthetic, man-made version of the thyroid hormone thyroxine.

 - Antithyroid Drugs